 A streaming offshoot of the cable channel, with a nice assortment of international series (everything from Deutschland 83 to the underrated comic gem that is Rosehaven), true-crime docs, and feature films.

 Independent, international cinema that’s hard to find on streaming finds a home on this platform, which boasts thousands of titles from smaller studios and distributors such as Bullfrog Films, Women Make Movies, and First Run Features.
-The content is an intriguing mix of documentaries and arthouse-type movies (current and classic).
+The content is an intriguing mix of documentaries (The Sorrow and the Pity, Master of the Universe, among others) and arthouse-type movies (current and classic, like Wrath of Silence or Rocco and His Brothers).
 The stuff you read about in The Nation or Mother Jones, or which gets reviewed on page 16 of the New York Times Arts section, is probably here.

 The 18-year-old distributor, which started out in 2002 with a monthly DVD club, now has a streaming service offering more than 300 indie titles and dozens of short films.
 The titles are often award nominees (and winners), festival faves, and foreign-language hits.
 In addition to on-demand movies, the service also allows you to buy or rent more recent releases.